msamgan/portfolio/.copilot/projects-horizontal-layout.md

 - Layout now perfectly matches Services and BlogPage
 - All three pages (Services, Blog, Projects) share the same horizontal card design
+- **Search functionality added** - users can filter projects by name, description, or category
 - Consistent experience across the entire portfolio
 - Easy to maintain - same patterns everywhere
 - Better use of screen real estate on wide displays
 - Improved focus on each individual project
+- Search uses `useMemo` for optimized performance